CDSoft/luax/README.md

 scripts.
 The target platform can be explicitly specified to cross-compile[^1] scripts for a supported platform.

-LuaX is available on GitHub: <https://github.com/CDSoft/luax>
+LuaX is available on Codeberg: <https://codeberg.org/cdsoft/luax>

 ## Pricing